 In spring 2019 Sigrid Viir opened her most extensive solo exhibition to date, titled “False Vacationer” at the Contemporary Art Museum of Estonia (curated by Maarin Mürk), which focused on the blurred lines between work and vacation.
 With this exhibition she continued deconstructing norms and rules, examining prevalent attitudes and the sense of uncertainty in contemporary work and leisure culture.

 Sigrid Viir graduated from the Department of Photography at the Estonian Academy of Arts (BA 2009) but she has also studied at the media art programme at Karlsruhe University of Arts and Design in Germany (2007–2008).
-In 2009 she received the Young Artist Award from the Estonian Academy of Arts and the Eduard Wiiralt scholarship, in 2011 she was nominated for the Köler Prize, in 2012 she was awarded with a prize at the PULSE Art Fair and in 2013 she received the Annual Art Award of the Estonian Cultural Endowment.
+In 2009 she received the Young Artist Award from the Estonian Academy of Arts and the Eduard Wiiralt scholarship, in 2011 she was nominated for the Köler Prize, in 2012 she was awarded with a prize at the PULSE Art Fair and in 2012 and 2020 she received the Annual Art Award of the Estonian Cultural Endowment.
 Viir is one of the founding members of Visible Solutions LLC.
 Viir’s works belong to the collections of the Art Museum of Estonia and Carousel.
 She is one of the recipients of the artist salary 2021–2023.